 Those aren't the most positive examples, though.
-So think of our democratic process here in the U.S. One single person's vote might not seem too significant, but when added together with those of her neighbors, her state-mates, and everyone else in the nation, they culminate into the will of the people.
+So think of our democratic process here in the U.S. One single person's vote might not seem too significant, but when added together with those of her neighbors, her state-mates, and everyone else in the nation, they culminate into the will of the people (Hey, think of Florida in the last presidential election!).
 They result in decisions.
-Think of the lonely writers of books -- there are many of them toiling right now.
+Think of the lonely writers of books -- there are many of them toiling right now (our own Jeff Fischer -- who is on leave -- included).
 They scribble in solitude, perhaps producing a few pages per day.
 Each day's work might not stand up too well on its own, but wait until it's all finished.
 Then step back and see that you're looking at a masterpiece (or, less impressively, a self-help book or number 179 in a series of Gothic romances).

 Turning back to investing, the point that Drip advocates rightfully make is that by regularly investing modest chunks of money, vast fortunes can be built.
 For example, invest $100 per month for 25 years earning 12% per year on average, and your portfolio will swell to about $188,000, pre-tax.
 (Your total contributions, not adjusted for time, would have been only $30,000.)
 Increase the amount of your contributions over time, and/or earn a higher rate of return, and your worth will be even higher.